-What Other Foods Are Dangerous for Budgies?
+What Foods Are Dangerous for Budgies?

 - You may want to read: Can Parakeets Eat Peanut Butter?
 What You Need to Know!

-What Are The Best Foods for Budgies?
+What Are the Best Foods for Budgies?

 Budgie Dietary Needs

-Though budgies can be selective eaters, they are prone to obesity, iodine deficiencies, and other nutrition-related problems.
+Although budgies can be selective eaters, they are prone to obesity, iodine deficiencies, and other nutrition-related problems.
 A well-balanced and varied diet must always be maintained for these birds to stay healthy.